devaansh100/nlp-project/README.md

 ## Implementation Notes
 The implementation requires modifying the transformers library source code, specifically the generation utilities.
 The modifications enable the guided decoding approach without affecting other model functionalities.

-## Evaluation
-We evaluate our approach using both automatic metrics (BLEU) and human evaluation (Truthfulness and Informativeness).
-The evaluation pipeline is fully automated through the provided notebooks.

-## Dataset
-We use the TruthfulQA dataset, which is specifically designed to evaluate factual consistency in language model outputs.
-The dataset processing includes creation of token-level annotations for classifier training.

-## Dependencies

-- numpy

-- torch

-- transformers

-- scikit-learn

-- datasets

-- tqdm

-- sacrebleu

 ## Usage

-- Run NLP_Project.ipynb to train the model and generate outputs
+- Run NLP_Project.ipynb to get the data, train the model and generate outputs

-- Use human_eval.ipynb for evaluation of the generated outputs
+- Use the outputs from the previous notebook in human_eval.ipynb for an interface to evaluate truthfulness and informativeness

 - Results will be automatically saved and metrics calculated